How low access doors can open up a new bathing experience

 Let’s assume that your mobility has already been severely compromised for reasons of illness or injury.
 You may want to consider having a walk in bath installed as soon as possible so that you can once again have access to the bathtub.
 It makes it easier for you as well as for anyone that is in the role of the caregiver on your part.

-It also provides you with an additional level of freedom as it may allow you to get the freedom back that you once enjoyed to take a bath of your own, as opposed to relying on someone else to care for you during that time.
+It also provides you with an additional level of freedom as it may allow you to get the freedom back that you once enjoyed having a bath of your own, as opposed to relying on someone else to care for you during that time.

-If you are still able to get into your existing bathtub, but you have suffered an injury or you have a disease such as osteoporosis or muscular dystrophy, you may want to go ahead and have a walk in bath installed so that you can continue to enjoy your bathtub, without having to worry about whether or not the day will eventually come when you can no longer navigate getting into and out of a regular bath.
+If you are still able to get into your existing bathtub, but you have suffered an injury, or you have a disease such as osteoporosis or muscular dystrophy, you may want to go ahead and have a walk in bath installed so that you can continue to enjoy your bathtub, without having to worry about whether or not, a day will eventually come, when you can no longer navigate getting into and out of a regular bath.

 In addition, it makes the entire transition process easier when you are losing mobility if you are already accustomed to some of the changes that will be necessary inside the home as opposed to trying to get used to everything at one time.